 “We had planned to do some experiment boxes for the gaps and we based it on a draft script and then all of the demos changed and all those demos that we’d planned to link to came out.
 So we got a new script the week before and again, we were like, oh never mind, that’s fine, we won't do those other ones, we’ll try and find some more with a week’s notice”

-“I think it would have been good if the R could have sent us a brief and suggested some activities because we were working just with the script and then the script changed quite late on.
+“I think it would have been good if the Ri could have sent us a brief and suggested some activities because we were working just with the script and then the script changed quite late on.
 We had one version of the script for quite a while and then on the Monday or the Tuesday, I think it was, the script had changed again, so we had to work quite quickly.”

 4.1.3.
 Audience and Demographics